14. New Scanning¶

 represented by a instance of a class that extends AbstractBoundingBoxModel

-which implements the interface IBoundingBoxModel
+which implements the interface IBoundingBoxModel.
+This interface

-defines a single property: boundingBox
+defines a single property: boundingBox and instance of the class

-.
+BoundingBox.
 The class defines the properties

 This represents a rectangular region that encompases all the